wyc/aina/README.md

 ## 📝 Notes

-- `Normalize.css` renders element styles to be consistent and current with modern browser standards.
+- `Normalize.css` module renders element styles to be consistent and current with modern browser standards.
 - In `gatsby-config.js`, add your site metadata and Google Analytics ID.

 ## ✏️ Todos